 In its own way, a definition of temporary.

-So they got around the Obamacare cost by hiring more and more people at part-time, you know, under 30 hours a week.
+So they got around the Obamacare cost by hiring more and more people part-time, you know, under 30 hours a week.

-We would have never, We never did get a story about any Obama job being temporary, any Obama recovery story being half hearted or half baked or what have you.
+We would have never, we never did get a story about any Obama job being temporary, any Obama recovery story being half-hearted or half-baked or what have you.

 But this is how it's, and it's a very, very long story.